bord-o/holthing/note.md

 ```

 And we want to use 'f' in a new function.
-We will instantiate the required term with the arguments that it is called with
+We will instantiate the required term with the arguments that it is bound to
-and generate a 'must' for the condition.
-The new definition 'g' will not be accepted until this is proven.
+and generate a 'have' for the condition.

 ```ml
 let g x y =